 Pre-Prosthetic Surgery in St. John’s, NL

 If you have had problems with ill-fitting dentures that slip out of place or cause sores, Atlantic Oral Surgery & Dental Implant Centre may be able to help.
 Contact us today if you’d like to schedule a consultation at our office in St. John’s, NL.
-Our oral surgeon, Dr. Shannon Davis, will be able to evaluate your situation and help you find a treatment option that is right for you.
+Our oral surgeons will be able to evaluate your situation and help you find a treatment option that is right for you.